Continuing Education Credits (CMEs and CEUs)

 Continuing Education Unit Credits (CEUs) for California-Licensed Clinical and Molecular Laboratory Directors (P.A.C.E.®)

-ASHG will apply for Continuing Education Units through the Professional Acknowledgment for Continuing Education (P.A.C.E.®) program for California-Licensed Clinical and Molecular Laboratory Directors.
+Professional Acknowledgment for Continuing Education (P.A.C.E.®) program for California-Licensed Clinical and Molecular Laboratory Directors designates this live

 Clinical Laboratory Scientists should apply for P.A.C.E.
 CEUs.
 ABMGG will accept P.A.C.E.
 CEUs for diplomats participating in the MOC program in the following categories: Clinical Biochemical Geneticist, Clinical Cytogeneticist, and Clinical Molecular Geneticist.